software-students-spring2022/final-project-universal-lfg/CONTRIBUTING.md

 * Team members should aim to respond to messages in the Discord server on a timely basis, no longer than the time between each standup meeting.
 * Any disagreements in direction or conflicts should be brought up promptly by involved parties and resolved in a meeting, or privately through Discord if applicable.
 * Each sprint for this team will take 2 weeks.
-* Standup meetings will occur at least once weekly on a time agreed upon by team members.
+* Standup meetings will occur at least once weekly at 5PM on Wednesdays.
+Additional meetings may be held as necessary with the team's agreement.
 Team members are expected to show up on time to present.
 * If a team member should make no progress on assigned tasks for two standups or more in a row, the matter will be brought up to management.
 * Always push working code with descriptive commit messages.
 * Write self-documenting code with descriptive variable and function names.